Fynny: Building a one-stop debt relief app with 30% better task success

 Design Hypotheses

-To balance complexity with clarity, we developed two design hypotheses:
+To balance complexity with clarity, I developed three design hypotheses:

 1. Action builds confidence